RosettaCommons/documentation/application_documentation/tools/Tools.md

 <!--- BEGIN_INTERNAL -->
 ### Epitope Prediction Tools

 We have provided tools to predict epitopes using Propred matrices or NetMHCII, and also to create databases to allow sequences to be evaluated quickly in Rosetta.
 See [[MHCEpitopeEnergy]] for more details on immunogenicity scoring in Rosetta.
-See *** for details on how to use the `mhc_energy_tools`.
+See [[the tools documentation|mhc-energy-tools]] for details on how to use the `mhc_energy_tools`.

 `tools/mhc_energy_tools/mhc_score.py` to perform epitope scoring on FASTA, PDB, or raw peptides, with basic reporting and plotting capabilities.
 `tools/mhc_energy_tools/mhc_gen_db.py` to generate SQL databases from FASTA or PDB files, with design space being specified from a CSV file or a PSSM.